-With more than 11,800 undergraduates, 4,000 postgraduates and over 4,000 staff, Queen Mary is one of the largest colleges of the federal University of London.
+With almost 11,400 undergraduates, 4,600 postgraduates and over 4,000 staff, Queen Mary is one of the largest colleges of the federal University of London.
 It has awarded its own degrees since 2012.

 The university teaches and researches across a wide range of subjects in the humanities, social sciences, law, medicine and dentistry, and science and engineering.
 Based in a creative and culturally diverse area of east London, Queen Mary has had a long-standing commitment to the creation and expansion of knowledge through public engagement.
 The university prides itself on the diversity of its student body and its support for the local community, including work to improve school education and reduce poverty across London.